panrg/questions/draft-irtf-panrg-questions.md

 ## A Vocabulary of Path Properties

-In order for information about paths to be exposed to the endpoints, and for those endpoints to be able to use that information, it is necessary to define a common vocabulary for path properties.
-The elements of this vocabulary could include relatively static properties, such as the presence of a given node on the path; as well as relatively dynamic properties, such as the current values of metrics such as loss and latency.
+In order for information about paths to be exposed to an endpoint, and for the endpoint to make use of that information, it is necessary to define a common vocabulary for path properties.
+The elements of this vocabulary could include relatively static properties, such as the presence of a given node or service function on the path; as well as relatively dynamic properties, such as the current values of metrics such as loss and latency.

 This vocabulary must be defined carefully, as its design will have impacts on the expressiveness of a given path-aware internetworking architecture.
 This